Combatchuck/home-assistant-on-echo-show/INSTALLATION.md

 # Example Automation in Home Assistant

-I put this automation in a time box as a condition because I also have an automation that runs to turn off the screens at night.
+I put this automation in a time box (7AM-10:39) as a condition because I also have an automation that runs to turn off the screens at night.
 The reload would wake them back up.
 <div align="center"><img src="img/example_automation.png" /></div>

-I have multiple dashboards, anmed how I want, but I change the url number to match what the automation is passing to the echo
+I have multiple dashboards, named how I want, but I change the url number to match what the automation is passing to the echo

 <div align="center"><img src="img/multiple.png" /></div>